Our History

 Present Day

-APASO continues the fight for APIDA/A students at Michigan State
+APASO continues to advocate for inclusive spaces, cutural resources, and equitable opportunities for all students at Michigan State

 2025